Home » blogs » 1 Week in Patagonia: Chile Hiking Trip Itinerary for Adventure Travelers And Santiago

 Day 4: Scenic drive through Torres del Paine and a short hike

-We decided to take it easy today, still recovering from yesterday’s hike.
-For our morning activity, we opted for a scenic drive around the park with another guide, Papo.
-He took us around the park to different view points that offered stunning views of the Torres (towers), glacier lakes, waterfalls, and some wildlife, including a herd of guanacos roaming the grassland.
+We chose a slower pace today, still feeling the effects of yesterday’s hike.
+In the morning, we went on a scenic drive around the park with another guide, Papo.
+He led us to several viewpoints with breathtaking sights of the Torres (towers), glacier-fed lakes, waterfalls, and even some wildlife — including a herd of guanacos grazing across the grasslands.

 A Glacier Lake, Torres Del Paine, Chile, South America